Our vision

 Several developments make this possible today in ways that weren't feasible before:

-• Centralized tooling, universal reach – This is the first time in history that a single set of civic tools, developed centrally, can potentially serve government tasks anywhere in the world.
+- Centralized tooling, universal reach.
+A single set of civic tools, developed centrally, can serve government tasks in very different places.
 The same platform that helps a California city respond to records requests can help a commune in France, a municipality in Ireland, or a prefecture in Japan, because the work happens outside government systems, not inside them.

 Because UnGovr requires no software installed within government, adoption is not gated by procurement cycles or IT budgets.
 The bridge works from the outside, using public interfaces that already exist.
 This means the tooling can scale to new jurisdictions and countries without waiting for each government to opt in.